Formerly known as Qupzilla, Falkon is a web browser based on QtWebEngine. In this week’s App Highlight, we take a look at this open source software.

 It uses the QtWebEngine rendering engine – which is a striped down version of Chromium core.

 In this article, I shall take a closer look at what it offers and how it’s different than other dominant web browsers on Linux out there.

 Features of Falkon Browser

-Thought it may not be a popular browser, I did find it capable enough to browse modern web services.
+Thought it may not be a popular browser for Linux yet, I did find it capable enough to browse modern web services.